camunda/camunda-docs/versioned_docs/version-8.1/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 ![Google Drive Connector new folder example](../img/connectors-googledrive-new-folder-filled.png)

+To create a new folder, take the following steps:

 1. Set the required credentials in the **Authentication** section.
 See the [relevant appendix entry](#how-can-i-authenticate-my-connector) to find out more.
 2. In the **Select Operation** section, set the field value **Operation Type** as **Create Folder**.
 3. In the **Operation Details** section, set the field **Folder name** as the desired name of a folder you wish to create.
 For example, `MyNewFolder`.
 Alternatively, you could use a FEEL expression.